Critical PowerPoint Shortcuts – Claim Your FREE Training Module and Get Your Time Back!

 PowerPoint has the answer.
 Select a slide, go to your Zoom menu, and click Section Zoom.
 You'll get a similar window as before, so you can choose the section you need to jump to.
 Once done, PowerPoint will insert the zoom effect to your slide in the form of another slide, the one that starts the section you chose.

-13. How to make Slide Zoom Animation in Microsoft PowerPoint
+14. How to Add Section and Slide Zooms in Microsoft PowerPoint

 In this article I am using the Zoom app in Windows 10.
 The six options are: Share your entire screen/desktop.
 Share the Slide Show window.
 Share the editing window with a clean look.
 Run the Slide Show in a window and share that window.
 Use Presenter View to show the audience your slides while you see Presenter View.

-15. How to Present PowerPoint Slides in Zoom
+19. How to Share a PowerPoint on Zoom

-18. How to Screen Share a PowerPoint Presentation in Zoom
+20. How to Zoom in during a Presentation in PowerPoint?

 Here is how you can do that-.
 Step 1: First, start or join a Zoom meeting.
 Step 2: Click on " Share Screen " and select the " Advanced " option.
 From there, select " PowerPoint as Virtual Background " and select the file you want for your presentation.
 Then click on " Share ".